 Brain natriuretic peptide (BNP): is a hormone made by the heart.
 When the heart is stressed or working hard to pump blood, it releases BNP.

 Fluid can back up into the lungs and cause shortness of breath, especially upon exertion.
 Be careful about laying these patients flat as you can put them in respiratory distress.
 Place the patient on O2 as needed to help them keep their O2 levels adequate – usually above 92% or as ordered by the provider.

 We need to get all this fluid out of the patient… The best way to do this is to administer diuretics.
-The FIRST thing you do BEFORE you administer a diuretic is have a pee plan.
+The FIRST thing you do BEFORE you administer a diuretic has a pee plan.
 Do not under any circumstances administer a diuretic without a bathroom plan.
 And a word to the wise, have a backup plan.
 Meaning if you have an independent patient with functioning arms and a strong call light finger, I still would set up a bedside commode just.in.case.
 I walk them to the bathroom or assist them in any way needed, but it is possible that they do not know how urgent their situation is and you can clean up pee, but you can’t clean up that patient’s dignity.
 Diuretics work on different parts of the nephrons.
 The goal of diuretics is to help the kidneys rid the body of salt (notice I didn’t say sodium (Na+)?) and fluids.
 It is important to note for every Na+ molecule there is a compound of one water (H20) that follows it.
 Psssst: potassium is a salt, too… There are three kinds of diuretics: Loop, Thiazide, and potassium-sparing.

 Most commonly used diuretics in congestive heart failure are loop and sometimes thiazides are used with loop diuretics: